 "The saliva tests did a better job of detecting the virus formally known as SARS-CoV-2, the researchers found.
 In the first five days after diagnosis, 81% of the saliva tests came back positive, compared with 71% of the nasopharyngeal tests.
 A similar gap remained through the 10 day after diagnosis.
 In addition, the researchers detected more copies of the virus’ genetic material in patients’ saliva than in the samples taken from the back of their nasal cavities."

 "To see how the tests stacked up among people with asymptomatic infections, the researchers recruited 495 healthcare workers with no signs of COVID-19 and gave them the saliva test.
 Thirteen of the tests came back positive.
 Among those 13 people, nine had given themselves nasal swabs on the same day, and only two of those tests came back positive.
 However, all 13 of the saliva tests were later confirmed by additional nasopharyngeal tests.
 The results were reported Friday in the New England Journal of Medicine."

 The early data seem to show that, for early diagnosis, saliva testing might actually be more accurate than nasopharyngeal testing.

 For further information about the Bluestone Saliva Test for COVID-19, email firstname.lastname@example.org.

 CareStart Rapid Antigen Test

 The CareStart Rapid Antigen test is one of only two antigen tests that has received FDA EUA and also does not require an instrument to analyze the specimen.
 It is self contained on a strip, providing results in less than 15 minutes.
-Click below for information about this test, which is the optimal approach for screening applications, such as the safe opening of schools.
+With a sensitivity around 88% and specificity close to 100%, it is a cost-effective approach for screening applications -- such as the safe operation of schools and businesses.